strimzi/strimzi.github.io/_posts/2020-11-10-dynamically-changeable-logging.md

 Whether Strimzi is running in development or production environments, it is useful to be able to set an appropriate logging level.
 Sometimes a Kafka cluster or operator is driven into an edge case.
 With a less informative logging level it can be difficult to investigate what happened and how this situation can be fixed.
-Changing the logging level causes a rolling update of the pod, which can put the cluster in a regular state.
-This complicates debugging the cause of such an event.
+Also, changing the logging level causes a rolling update of the pod, which can put the cluster in a regular state and complicate the debugging of such an event.
-Furthermore, any reason to roll Kafka pods lowers the availability of Kafka cluster.
+Furthermore, any reason to roll Kafka pods lowers the availability of a Kafka cluster.
-To fix all these issues it gives us a need to be able to apply logging configuration dynamically.
+Applying logging configuration dynamically helps to resolve these issues.
-And that is the main reason why we decided to implement dynamic logging levels in Strimzi 0.20.0 by using methods described in this blogpost.
+And that is the main reason why we decided to implement dynamic logging levels in Strimzi 0.20.0 by using methods described in this post.